-Transitioning from residency to independent practice is no easy task - you’re suddenly dealing with more paperwork, more patient volume, and overall just more responsibility,
+Transitioning from residency to independent practice is no easy task - you’re suddenly dealing with more clinical responsibility along with all the new realities of running your own business.

 1. What was the biggest challenge or struggle as a new doctor?